-- 7.8.1.1 To provide Regional services in an efficient and financially prudent manner. - 7.8.1.2 To ensure the necessary funds will be available when required without creating the need for tax and rate increases above the rate of inflation. - 7.8.1.3 To deliver Regional services that maintain adequate service levels and that avoid duplication of service provision. - 7.8.1.4 To maintain and if possible improve the standard of living and the quality of life for those living and working in Peel. - 7.8.1.5 To identify significant negative financial trends and to determine those measures needed to correct or modify such trends. - 7.8.1.6 To promote the philosophy that new development should be self supporting.
+7.9.1.1 To provide Regional services in an efficient and financially prudent manner.
+7.9.1.2 To ensure the necessary funds will be available when required without creating the need for tax and rate increases above the rate of inflation.
+7.9.1.3 To deliver Regional services that maintain adequate service levels and that avoid duplication of service provision.
+7.9.1.4 To maintain and if possible improve the standard of living and the quality of life for those living and working in Peel .
+7.9.1.5 To identify significant negative financial trends and to determine those measures needed to correct or modify such trends.
+7.9.1.6 To promote the philosophy that new development should be self supporting.

-- 7.8.2.1 Ensure that Regional services and capital works are provided, consistent with the objectives and policies in this Plan.
-7.8.2.2 Ensure that public works are undertaken in a manner that is - 7.8.2.2 Ensure that public works are undertaken in a manner that is consistent with the objectives and policies in this Plan.
+7.9.2.1 Ensure that Regional services and capital works are provided, consistent with the objectives and policies in this Plan.
+7.9.2.2 Ensure that public works are undertaken in a manner that is consistent with the objectives and policies in this Plan.
+7.9.2.3 Work jointly with the area municipalities to coordinate the provision and timing of capital works.
+7.9.2.4 Encourage the area municipalities' school boards, appropriate agencies, boards and commissions to plan their capital expenditures consistent with the objectives and policies in this Plan.
+7.9.2.5 Review and coordinate the delivery of Regional services with the area municipalities, neighbouring municipalities and appropriate stakeholders, such as school boards, appropriate agencies and commissions to ensure capital and operational efficiencies.

-Region of Peel Official P Ian Office Consolidation October, 2014 7.8.2.3 Work jointly with the area municipalities to coordinate the provision and timing of capital works.
-7.8.2.4 Encourage the area municipalities' school boards, appropriate agencies, boards and commissions to plan their capital expenditures consistent with the objectives and policies in this Plan.
-7.8.2.5 Review and coordinate the delivery of Regional services with the area municipalities, neighbouring municipalities and appropriate stakeholders, such as school boards, appropriate agencies and commissions to ensure capital and operational efficiencies.
-7.8.2.6 Establish growth management strategies jointly with the area municipalities and other appropriate agencies to enhance or at least maintain the fiscal health of the region including, but not limited to, phasing strategies and alternative financing mechanisms.
-7.8.2.7 Direct the area municipalities to establish economic development policies in the area municipal official plans .
-7.8.2.8 Prepare, in cooperation with the area municipalities, a long-term Master Plan for water and wastewater services , including communal sewage treatment facilities, and integrate this information with the Region 's budgeting process.
-7.8.2.9 Use financial mechanisms available to the Region , such as the Regional Development Charges By-Law, to offset the financial impact of development and redevelopment so as not to create a financial burden on the Region .
-7.8.2.10 Consider innovative infrastructure financing initiatives such as public/private partnerships and front-end financing to ensure that development proceeds in a fiscally responsible manner.
-7.8.2.11 Prepare and maintain, in consultation with the area municipalities and other agencies, a Regional financial model to analyze the fiscal impact of proposals to: • expand the 2031 Regional Urban Boundary as shown on Schedule D;
+- 7.9.2.6 Establish growth management strategies jointly with the area municipalities and other appropriate agencies to enhance or at least maintain the fiscal health of the region including, but not limited to, phasing strategies and alternative financing mechanisms. - 7.9.2.7 Direct the area municipalities to establish economic development policies in the area municipal official plans. - 7.9.2.8 Prepare, in cooperation with the area municipalities, a long-term Master Plan for water and wastewater services, including communal sewage treatment facilities, and integrate this information with the Region's budgeting process. - 7.9.2.9 Use financial mechanisms available to the Region, such as the Regional Development Charges By-Law, to offset the financial impact of development and redevelopment so as not to create a financial burden on the Region. - 7.9.2.10 Consider innovative infrastructure financing initiatives such as public/private partnerships and front-end financing to ensure that development proceeds in a fiscally responsible manner. - 7.9.2.11 Prepare and maintain, in consultation with the area municipalities and other agencies, a Regional financial model to analyze the fiscal impact of proposals to: - expand the 2031 Regional Urban Boundary as shown on Schedule D; - expand the 2021 Rural Service Centres boundary; - substantially change from non-residential land uses to residential land uses as designated in an area municipal official plan; - substantially change land use densities from those currently envisaged by each area municipality; and - substantially expand or change Regional infrastructure and human services systems.

-Region of Peel Official Plan Office Consolidation October, 2014 • expand the 2021 Rural Service Centres boundary; • substantially change from non-residential land uses to residential land uses as designated in an area municipal official plan ; • substantially change land use densities from those currently envisaged by each area municipality; and • substantially expand or change Regional infrastructure and human services systems.
-This financial analysis will include: a) an assessment of Regional servicing costs including transportation, water, wastewater, and community and human services; b) the impact on Regional operating and capital budgets and Regional financing implications; and c) other relevant Regional issues. final agre acco in place agreements, where appropriate, including front-end noing agreements, financial agreements and development ements, to provide for the Regional infrastructure needed to ommodate the additional growth before any development eeds.
+This financial analysis will include:

+- a) an assessment of Regional servicing costs including transportation, water, wastewater, and community and human services; - b) the impact on Regional operating and capital budgets and Regional financing implications; and - c) other relevant Regional issues. - 7.9.2.12 Put in place agreements, where appropriate, including front-end financing agreements, financial agreements and development agreements, to provide for the Regional infrastructure needed to accommodate the additional growth before any development proceeds.